 Service Animal.
 Service animals are dogs (and in certain circumstances, miniature horses) that are individually trained to perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheeled mobility device, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post-Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person's disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
-Guidance on the use of the term service animal in the 2010 Standards has been published online at https://www.ada.gov/service\animals\2010.htm.
+Additional guidance on service animals can be found in the resources section of the plan.

-Title II regulations now include assessment factors to assist public entities in determining whether miniature horses can be accommodated as service animals in their facilities:
+Title II regulations now include the following assessment factors to assist public entities in determining whether miniature horses can be accommodated as service animals in their facilities:

-- 1. whether the miniature horse is housebroken - 2. whether the miniature horse is under the owner's control - 3. whether the facility can accommodate the miniature horse's type, size and weight - 4. whether the miniature horse's presence will not compromise legitimate safety requirements necessary for safe operation of the facility
+- 1. the miniature horse is housebroken - 2. the miniature horse is under the owner's control - 3. the facility can accommodate the miniature horse's type, size and weight - 4. the miniature horse's presence will not compromise legitimate safety requirements necessary for safe operation of the facility